deathworlders/online/content/book/deathworlders/chapter-31-touching-down.md

 She put a hand on his massive shoulder.
 “Look.
 We tell you off because we *care* about you.
 You know that, right?”

-“I know...
-This is just another fuckin’ drill I gotta learn, and the TI’s gotta get it through my thick-ass skull.
+“I know...This is just another fuckin’ drill I gotta learn, and the TI’s gotta get it through my thick-ass skull.
 I just hate how slow I’m gettin’ it. *If* I’m gettin’ it.”

 “Well… you’ve always been good at watching people.
 Maybe you should go on a double-date sometime,” Marty suggested.
 “You know Firth’s going steady now, right?
 Ask him to mentor you.
 You can watch how he treats Freya, so long as you don’t neglect *your* date while you do. ”